-When a sound wave meets a surface - a wall, a couch, a desk - some of the wave is absorbed, some of it is reflected, and some of it gets transmitted through the surface.
-Most dense surfaces do a good job isolating sound, but will reflect sound back into the room.
-Porous surfaces typically absorb sound well, but also transmit sound.
+When a sound wave meets a surface-a wall, a couch, a desk-some of the wave is absorbed, some of it is reflected, and some of it gets transmitted through the surface.
+Most dense surfaces do a good job isolating sound, studio Gobos Ald IN LOWER ERFOUENCY ABSORPTION the room.
+Porous surfaces typically absorb sound well but also transmit sound.

-The best way to stop sound transmission sound leaking in or out of a room - is to isolate sound from the structure before it has a chance to vibrate.
-In other words, walls need to be isolated from ceilings and floors, achieved by decoupling - referred to as "floating" a room.
+The best way to stop sound transmission-sound leaking in or out of a room- is to isolate sound from the structure before it has a chance to vibrate.
+In other words, walls need to be isolated from ceilings and floors, achieved by decoupling-referred to as "floating" a room.

-But floating a room is precisely the type of
+But floating a room is precisely the type